Autologous Stem Cell Transplant Photo Journal #2

 VAC Therapy works well

-posted by Steph in
+Posted by Steph in

-Surgery, Hospital Stay, Photos, Head Wound, on Friday, October 27.
+Head Wound, Hospital Stay, Surgery, on Friday, October 27.
 2006 at

 Today Asher had his third VAC therapy dressing change on his head.
 They gave him a dose of versed upstairs, two more doses downstairs and then the anesthesiologist told me later it took three times the "normal" amount of propofol to get him fully asleep.
 My boy is one tough boy!
 He was groggy and out of it and they told me he was still putting his hands up to his head while they started to work on it.